The-Duke-96/Burninator/README.md

 - **Z-Axis Clearance:** If you use printed Z-joints, the toolhead's compact size might cause the Z-rail carriage to hit the frame before the nozzle touches the bed.
 Workaround: Add taller spacers under the print bed or use shorter Z-joints.
 - **StealthChanger Door Buffer:** If using a door buffer, the `DraftShift_dock_adapter` is required, otherwise the shuttle cannot reach the toolhead.
 - **Sensor Mounts:** Ensure the `beacon/cartographer_spacer`, or `klicky_mount` is scaled in the Z-axis to fit your specific setup.
 - **Beta Files:** Some files are untested by me.
 If anything does not fit or work as expected, please open an issue or let me know.
-If you like, you can use my custom paths:
 - **Macro Adjustments:** Stock StealthChanger pickup and dropoff paths work, but you might need slight adjustments for the nozzle to properly scrub the wiper.

 ```